Kym Campbell

 Campbell supported the release of her debut album, Real Life (August 2012), with another Australian tour.
-The Gold Coast Panache Magazine's reviewer observed, "[the] crafty collection brings together an eclectic mix of acoustic pop, surf-rock, folk and reggae."
-Dave Griffith of Buzz Magazine Australia, rated it as five-out-of-five stars and noticed, "Lovers of smooth music rejoice because Australia has a new darling... [she is] wowing the music world with [this album]... will be lapped up by those who love John Butler or The Waifs."
+The Gold Coast Panache Magazine's reviewer said, "[the] crafty collection brings together an eclectic mix of acoustic pop, surf-rock, folk and reggae."
+Dave Griffith of Buzz Magazine Australia, rated it with five stars and noticed, "Lovers of smooth music rejoice because Australia has a new darling... [she is] wowing the music world with [this album]... will be lapped up by those who love John Butler or The Waifs."

 Kym Campbell was born in Denver, Colorado and grew up in Seattle, Washington.
 She attended Santa Clara University, where she completed a Bachelor of Science before immigrating to Australia to pursue post-graduate education at Griffith University.
 In 2010 Campbell became a dual US-Australian citizen where she now resides in the state of Queensland.

 Campbell married in 2011 and gave birth to her first child in 2017 after a long struggle with PCOS related infertility.